urielemak/believer-rest-service/README.md

-# Spring Boot Beliver REST service
+# Spring Boot Believer REST service

 This is a Spring Boot service example for believers crud operations.